RSS

 EV = ∑ P(i) * EV(i), for i = 1,51

-After calculating the individual state probabilities, we can calculate the EV win probability.
-The best, most straightforward method is Monte Carlo simulation.
-This technique is widely used in many different applications when an analytical solution is prohibitive.
-It is perfectly suited for calculating the EV win probability.
+The most efficient method for projecting the electoral vote win probability is Monte Carlo simulation.
+This technique is widely used in many diverse applications when an analytical solution is prohibitive.
+It is the perfect tool for calculating the EV win probability.

 The Election Model includes a sensitivity (risk) analysis of five undecided voter (UVA) scenario assumptions.
 This enables one to view the effects of the UVA factor variable on the expected electoral vote and win probability.
 Kerry won all scenarios.